 MySQL is a free open source Relational Database Management System using Structured Query Language SQL, being the highly favorite language for content addition, access, and management of a database.
 It is highly recommended for faster processing, utmost reliability, ease-of-work experience, and flexible approach.

-The utility of MySQL includes a broad spectrum of clients like e-commerce, logging applications and data warehousing, but the commonest of all is web database creation.
+The utility of MySQL includes a broad spectrum of clients like e-commerce, logging applications, and data warehousing, but the commonest of all is web database creation.

 DATABASE () function shows the name of the running database, which is an active one.
-Queries are subject to get results from and based on the running database.
+Queries are subject to getting results from and based on the running database.
 In MySQL, it is possible to substitute the function SCHEMA () with the function DATABASE ().

-SQL being a standard language enabling the user to manage and design databases whereas, MySQL is a relational database management system permitting the storage and retrieval of data from the database.
+SQL is a standard language enabling the user to manage and design databases whereas, MySQL is a relational database management system permitting the storage and retrieval of data from the database.
 MySQL, at times, uses SQL to perform some specific operations.